roadrunner-server/roadrunner-docs/docs/en/app-server/systemd.md

 # App server — Running server as daemon on Linux

-The RoadRunner repository includes a [`rr.server`]() systemd unit file that can be used to run RoadRunner as a daemon on a server.
+Here you can find an example of systemd unit file that can be used to run RoadRunner as a daemon on a server:

-**Here is an example of the unit file:**

 ```ini
 [Unit]